TamTran72111/breadcrumb-file-browser/README.md

 The solution is done using `React`, `React-Router` and `Bulma` for frontend.
 The server is implemented using `ExpressJs`.

 For the sake of simplicity, it assumes the file structure starts with `root`.
+Furthermore, when a path, which does not exist, is requested, the server will reponse 404, and the client will immediately redirect to `root`.

 To edit the file structure for testing, you need to update the content of the object `root` located inside `src/server.js`.